Koxx3/minimo/README.md

 **1.6.0**
 - switch to LM5017 regulator
 - fix throttle ADC voltage for internal throttle
+- change buttons resistor from 1K to 470ohm to increase light

 ## License
 [The code is under GNU GPL v3 license](/LICENSE)